Rishab-kumar-026/Netflix-Clone/README.md

-# Netflix Clone by Rishik.
+# Netflix Clone by Rishab
 <br>
 Responsive web designing and Javascript should be added..